ultralytics/ultralytics/docs/en/yolov5/environments/azureml_quickstart_tutorial.md

 ---
 comments: true
-description: Azure Machine Learning YOLOv5 quickstart
+description: Learn how to set up and run YOLOv5 on AzureML.
+Follow this quickstart guide for easy configuration and model training on an AzureML compute instance.
-keywords: Ultralytics, YOLO, Deep Learning, Object detection, quickstart, Azure, AzureML
+keywords: YOLOv5, AzureML, machine learning, compute instance, quickstart, model training, virtual environment, Python, AI, deep learning
 ---

 # YOLOv5 🚀 on AzureML